tbone30/T-Bot/README.md

-# Tbone30's personal discrod bot, based on the tutorial at https://discordjs.guide/
+# Tbone30's personal discord bot, based on the tutorial at https://discordjs.guide/